 State laws recognize the capacity of individuals to enter into marriage or otherwise make legal decisions, which includes both mental capacity and maturity.
-Those under the age of majority, or "minors," are considered incapable of such legal decisions.
-Georgia legal ages laws do not specify at which age a minor is eligible for emancipation from his or her parents, but the state requires individuals to be 18 years old in order to consent to medical treatment or enter into a contract.
+Those under the "age of majority," or "minors," are considered incapable of such legal decisions.
+Georgia recognizes age 18 as the age of majority, the age at which state residents are legally considered adults, as do most other states.
+State laws also govern a minor's eligibility to become emancipation, give consent to medical treatment, and other legal matters.

-The specifics of Georgia legal ages laws are listed in the following table and in the descriptive summary below.
+The specifics of Georgia's legal age laws are listed in the following table and in the descriptive summary below.
 See FindLaw's Emancipation of Minors section for additional articles and resources.

 |18 (Ga.
 Code Ann. § 39-1-1)

 - A minor may receive an emancipation order after a hearing if the emancipation is in the best interests of the child (Ga.
 Code Ann. § 15-11-721)

 - Children are automatically emancipated once they are married or if they are on active duty in the military (See FindLaw's article on the Automatic Emancipation of Minors)

 |Generally voidable; however, if benefits continue after the minor turns age 18, the contract is valid (Ga.
 Code Ann. § 13-3-20)

 Minors' Ability to Sue